DETAILED ACTION

 From the teachings of Frenkel, it would have been obvious to one of ordinary skill in the art at the time the invention was filed to modify Janik to include a device to receive signals corresponding to a detected movement of the device in order to improve health and fitness of the user, and adjust power consumption based on detected movement of the tracking device in order to prolong battery life; and store identification data associated with the tracking device, process signals received from the tracking device to track user activity, and generate an alert or update based on user activity in order to provide assistance in case an emergency is detected, thereby improve safety.

-Janik and Frenkel fail to disclose the receiver configured to: receive a synchronization signal that determines transmission timing, and provide a randomized delay window before a next transmission.
+Janik and Frenkel fail to disclose the receiver configured to: receive a synchronization signal that determines transmission timing for the at least one receiver, and provide, based on the transmission timing, a randomized delay window before a next transmission for the at least one receiver.

 Regarding claim 10, Janik discloses wherein the at least one transmitter of the tracking device includes at least one of a passive communication module that does not require battery power (powered by the AC magnetic field generated by NFC reader 40, Para.
 36).